Legend0fHell/Legend0fHell/README.md

 ### Hi there 👋

 Welcome to my GitHub page.
-I'm currently a high school student, majoring in Competitive Programming.
+I'm currently an university student, majoring in Artificial Intelligence.
+I also do Competitive Programming, making (award-winning) projects, and random hobby stuff.

 Have a good day 🤟